Pollution Threat to Health and Schools

 5. Partnerships: Schools can partner with community organizations, environmental groups, and local businesses to address pollution in their areas.

-Also Read: Scope of Physical Education B.Ed Notes
+Also Read: Importance of Physical Education in Schools

 Conclusion